adriansendin/wodates/mobile-app/README.md

 ## Features

 - **Authentication**: Login/register with JWT tokens
+- **User Profile**: View and edit your profile information
+- **Avatar Upload**: Upload profile pictures with automatic compression
+  - Take photo with camera or select from gallery
+  - Automatic compression for images > 500KB
+  - Integrated in registration flow (Step 6)
+  - Update anytime from profile screen
 - **Feed**: Swipeable user cards with like/pass functionality
 - **Matches**: View your matches and start conversations
 - **Chat**: Real-time messaging with polling